Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 ### Learning Activities

-- **Discussion activity** (180 mins): The activity aims to familiarise learners with tools and practical strategies to make data FAIR and identify the competencies they need to develop further to support the implementation of FAIR research data.
+- **Discussion activity** (180&nbsp;mins): The activity aims to familiarise learners with tools and practical strategies to make data FAIR and identify the competencies they need to develop further to support the implementation of FAIR research data.
 The learners are introduced to a toolbox via a handout, which will help them identify further what tools can facilitate the achievement of each FAIR principle.

 ### Materials to Prepare